MVollath/Isabelle-PDDL-Grounding/Documentation/knowledge.md

 **Why relaxed reachability**
 If you allow negative atoms, previously derived atoms could become false in the future.
 You would need reassignments, which would greatly complicate the iterative Datalog solver.

+### Type Normalization Semantics
+Semantics of the original problem and the detyped problem are equivalent.
+That is, executing plan action pi in an original state s yields state s' iff executing the same plan action in the detyped equivalent of s yields the equivalent of s'.
+In detail:

+The only difference between an 'original' state s and a state s' in the derived problem is that
+	s' = s \uplus s_T,
+where s_T is the substate that holds the objects' type intormation. s_T is static. s_T \subseteq init P2, and for any plan action \pi, s_T \subseteq s ==> s_T \subseteq (exec_T s \pi).
+This is easily shown from the fact that s_T consists only of type predicates, which no action effect can contain.
+(action effects in P2 are unchanged.
+Since they are well-formed in the original problem, where type predicates don't exist, they cannot contain them.)
+If follows:

+exec s \pi = s' <--> exec_T (s_T \un s) \pi = s_t \un s'

+note that essentially, exec = exec_T.
+I should prove this equivalence starting with just execute_ground_action...